-- 1. For each administration, all forms were constructed simultaneously; in order provide the best opportunity to construct parallel forms. - 2.
+- 1. For each administration, all operational forms were constructed simultaneously in order to provide the best opportunity to construct parallel forms. - 2.
 First the common set of items was selected.
 Then items that matched the test blueprint were selected to match the target test characteristic and standard error curves. - 3.
-During the test construction procedure test developers were careful to ensure that the item selections met all content specifications, including matching items to the test blueprint, distribution of keys, removal of clueing, etc. - 4.
-After the operational forms were selected, the field test sections were constructed.
-Field test sections did not need to meet any psychometric criteria, but were selected such that the items could be completed within a 30-minute time frame.
-Field test sections consisted of a set of multiple choice items, a combination of brief constructed response items and multiple choice items, or an extended constructed response item.
-The field test section was included at the end of Session 2.
+During the test construction procedure test developers were careful to ensure that the item selections met all content specifications, including matching items to the test blueprint, distribution of keys, removal of clueing or clang, etc. - 4.
+After the operational forms were selected, the field test sets were constructed.
+Field test sets did not need to meet any psychometric criteria, but were selected such that the items could be completed within a 30-minute time frame.
+Field test sets consisted of a set of multiple choice items, a combination of brief constructed response items and multiple choice items, or an extended constructed response item.
+The field test items were embedded throughout the set of operational items.